Learning Local and Global Temporal Contexts for Video Semantic Segmentation

 To address this problem, a na\"ive solution is to simply apply the recently popular self-attention mechanism \cite{vaswani2017attention,dosovitskiy2021image,wang2018non} to the video sequence by viewing the feature vector at each pixel of each frame as a token.
-In this way, we can model global relationships by connecting each pixel with all others, so all video contexts can of course be constructed.
+In this way, we can model global relationships by connecting each pixel with all others, so all local temporal contexts can of course be constructed.
 However, this na\"ive solution has \textit{three obvious drawbacks}.
-First, a video sequence has $l$ times more tokens than a single image, where $l$ is the length of the video sequence.
-This would lead to $l^2$ times more computational cost than a single image because the complexity of the self-attention mechanism is $\mathcal{O}(N^2C)$, where $N$ is the number of tokens and $C$ is the feature dimension \cite{vaswani2017attention,dosovitskiy2021image,liu2021swin}.
-Such high complexity is unaffordable, especially for VSS that needs on-time processing as video data stream comes in sequence.
+First, a video sequence has $l+1$ times more tokens than a single image, where $l+1$ is the length of the video sequence.
+This would lead to $(l+1)^2$ times more computational cost than a single image because the complexity of the self-attention mechanism is $\mathcal{O}(n^2c)$, where $n$ is the number of tokens and $c$ is the feature dimension \cite{vaswani2017attention,dosovitskiy2021image,liu2021swin}.
+Such high complexity is unaffordable, especially for VSS which needs on-time processing as the video data stream comes in sequence.
 Second, such direct global modeling would be redundant.
 Despite that there are some motions in a video clip, the overall semantics/environment would not change suddenly and most video content is repeated.
-Hence, most of connections built by the direct global modeling are unnecessary, \ie, self-to-self connections.
-Last but not least, although self-attention can technically model global relationships, a too long sequence length would limit its performance, as demonstrated in \cite{wang2021pyramid,xu2021co,liu2021swin,heo2021rethinking,fan2021multiscale,chu2021twins} where downsampling features into small scales leads to better performance than the original long sequence length.
+Hence, most of the (self-to-self) connections built by direct global modeling are unnecessary.
+Last but not least, although self-attention can technically model global relationships, a too-long sequence length would limit its performance, as demonstrated in \cite{wang2021pyramid,xu2021co,liu2021swin,heo2021rethinking,fan2021multiscale,chu2021twins} where downsampling features into small scales leads to better performance than the original long sequence length.